narengan/cis/troubleshooting.md

 ## How do I know if my data is passing through my IBM Cloud CIS connection?

 IBM Cloud CIS uses HTTP headers, which it can read, add, or modify.
 The header lets us trace how a request was routed, using a CF-Ray number.
-The CF-Ray number can be found by a `curl` comand or with a Google Chrome plug in called "Claire".
+The CF-Ray number can be found by a `curl` command or with a Google Chrome plug in called "Claire".

 To know whether data has passed through IBM Cloud CIS, you need to locate the “Ray ID” which will be present on every packet.